GDP in Eurozone

 Eurozone - GDP

-FocusEconomics Consensus Forecast panelists expect the Euro area economy to expand 1.7% in 2017, which is up 0.1 percentage points from last month’s forecast.
+An improving labor market and a stronger global economy should support growth this year.
+FocusEconomics Consensus Forecast panelists expect the Euro area economy to expand 1.7% in 2017, which is unchanged from last month’s forecast.
 For 2018, panelists expect the economy to expand 1.6%.

 Eurozone - GDP Data